scott-renny/legacy-project-archive/README.md

 These projects may not represent my current engineering standards or active development practices, but they remain valuable records of practical learning, problem-solving, implementation challenges, and continuous improvement.

+> **Looking for my current engineering work?**
+>
+> My active cybersecurity and infrastructure projects are maintained in separate repositories and reflect my current engineering standards.
+This repository exists to preserve the earlier stages of my learning and technical growth.

 ---

 ## Why Preserve Legacy Projects?